 - Prepare to get quoted.
 With every pitch, you should always be aware that there’s a possibility that the reporter is going to copy/paste pieces of your email into their article.
 As a result, you should be very aware of what you say – make sure your info is 100% correct.

 The second most important part of your pitch is the first sentence.
-It has to hook the reporter, lead them to believe that you’re an expert and get them to read on to the next sentence.
+It has to hook the reporter, lead them to believe that you’re an expert in the subject and compel them to read on to the next sentence.
+Spend time figuring out your best angle, and get right to the point – this is not the time to bury the lead.

 The most important part of your pitch is the subject line.
 The subject line of your email determines whether or not the reporter is even going to see the first sentence you spent so much time working on.
 Blow the subject line and it doesn’t matter what magic you wove into the pitch itself, because the reporter’s never going to see it.